 A related issue is that age discrimination is very hard to prove, both from a legal but also a general sense.
 As everyone has an age there is no distinct point at which the attribute is possessed (as opposed to say pregnancy or injury) so it is harder to point to the attribute as a causal factor when suffering detriment.
 Employers rarely make specific reference to age (however it does still happen) so employees are left with inferential arguments when asserting that they have suffered age discrimination.

 While age discrimination is widespread, seemingly accepted, and difficult to prove, it is not logical.
 Discrimination law intends to protect people with attributes that might otherwise mean they are more likely to be treated less favourably, however the desire not to hire older employees or to ‘move on’ older employees does not make commercial sense.

 The first and most obvious argument in favour of older employees is the experience, both in an industry but also in a particular employer.
 Having a workforce with diverse experience adds value as updated technical skills are balanced with experience to create the best combination.
 Further, culture is important for employers and the contribution of more experienced employees cannot always be measured with just output as the leadership, mentoring and general care may not be able to be replicated in a more junior replacement.

-Unfortunately there is no simple solution to the problem of age discrimination however it must came at both ends of the spectrum – we needs Courts to be more willing to make findings of age discrimination so employers are more wary, and we need employers to move away from the culture of favouring against older employees who can provide unique value.
+Unfortunately, there is no simple solution to the problem of age discrimination however it must come at both ends of the spectrum – we need Courts to be more willing to make findings about age discrimination so employers are warier, and we need employers to move away from the culture of favouring against older employees who can provide unique value.